grafana/loki/.github/pull_request_template.md

 then please add a CHANGELOG entry.

 For documentation changes, build changes, simple fixes etc please skip this step.
 We are attempting to curate a changelog of the most relevant and important changes to be easier to ingest by end users of Loki.

+Note about the upgrade guide, if this changes:
+* default configuration values
+* metric names or label names
+* changes existing log lines such as the metrics.go query output line
+* configuration parameters
+* anything to do with any API
+* any other change that would require special attention or extra steps to upgrade Please document clearly what changed AND what needs to be done in the upgrade guide.
 -->
 **Checklist**
 - [ ] Documentation added
 - [ ] Tests updated
 - [ ] Is this an important fix or new feature?
 Add an entry in the `CHANGELOG.md`.
+- [ ] Changes that require user attention or interaction to upgrade are documented in `docs/sources/upgrading/_index.md`